 The two main ways by which Encryption ransomware infiltrates your computer is through email attachments and drive-by-downloads.
 In a “drive-by-download” scenario, websites infected with Encryption ransomware try to install the ransomware onto your computer when you visit such sites.
 It infiltrates your computer by exploiting either the security flaws in your web browser or the Java software.

-Another strategy of Encryption ransomware transmission happens when you open a malicious attachment (containing Encryption ransomware payload) from spam emails.
+Another strategy of Encryption ransomware transmission happens when you open a malicious attachment (containing Encryption ransomware payload) from spam emails malware encrypted my files.
 Once opened, the Encryption ransomware gets installed on your computer.

 How To Remove Ransomware Encrypted My Files

-Once you are aware of the Encryption ransomware on your computer, make sure to use your computer in Safe Mode.
+Once you are aware of the Encryption ransomware on your computer, make sure to use your computer in Safe Mode hacker encrypted my files.
 Boot your computer in ‘Safe Mode with Networking.’
-You can do that by pressing ‘F8’ key when your computer boots.
+You can do that by pressing the ‘F8’ key when your computer boots.

 To remove the Encryption ransomware, install a good antivirus like Xcitium antivirus.
 With its powerful containment engine, Xcitium antivirus will remove the Encryption ransomware.